 - Backcountry equipment checklist

-Fires are permitted at Jacques Lake Campground.
+- Fires are permitted at Jacques Lake Campground

 This is a great one-night backpacking trip.
-The trail has very little elevation (240 m) and starts out on a fire road for the first 4.8 km.
+The trail has very little elevation (240 m) and starts out on an old fire road for the first 4.8 km.
 At 1.6 km you will arrive at Beaver Lake, a beautiful small lake with nice views.
 Continue on the trail for 3.2 km and you will arrive at the Summit Lakes.
 Some people will choose to ride their bikes to these lakes, then lock them up and continue the final 7.6 km on foot.
 The trail from Summit to Jacques Lake is an easy hike through a dense forest with many small creeks.
 Once you arrive at the campground, which sits right next to Jacques Lake, you are rewarded with beautiful views of the Queen Elizabeth Range.

 What you need to know